vergoh/vnstat-docker/README.md

 ```

 - `--network=host` is necessary for accessing the network interfaces of the Docker host instead of being limited to monitoring the container specific interface
-- The http server port can be modified with the `HTTP_PORT` environment as shown in the example above
+- The http server port can be modified using the `HTTP_PORT` environment variable as shown in the example above
+  - See the full list of available environment variables below
 - Image output is available at `http://localhost:8685/` (using default port)
 - Json output is available at `http://localhost:8685/json.cgi` (using default port)
 - Add `-v some_local_directory:/var/lib/vnstat` to map the database directory to the local filesystem if easier access/backups is needed